 Your capital is at risk – your investment can fall as well as rise in value so you could get back less than you invest.
 In addition, because AIM-listed companies tend to be smaller, more volatile and subject to less stringent checks than those quoted on the main London Stock Exchange, the risks are greater.

 Less diversification – an AIM ISA may be less diversified than a well constructed Stocks & Shares ISA portfolio.

 IHT relief is not guaranteed – tax benefits depend on circumstances and tax rules can change.
 To benefit from IHT relief you must hold the investment for at least two years and on your death and the companies must maintain their qualifying status.
 The government may change the rules on BPR in future

 Investments may be difficult to sell – shares in AIM-listed companies are more illiquid than those quoted on the main London Stock Exchange, so they may be more difficult to sell.

 Not for everyone – AIM ISAs are only for experienced investors, who fully understand and are happy with the benefits and risks.
 You should only invest if you can withstand loss of capital.

 In what kind of companies do AIM portfolios invest?

 AIM ISAs invest in AIM companies that qualify for BPR.
-AIM is a diverse index, comprising some 900 companies worth from around £200,000 to over £3 billion (March 2019).
-AIM IHT portfolio managers tend to focus on established, larger, mature businesses.
+AIM is a diverse index, comprising some 833 companies worth from around £200,000 to £3 billion (July 2022).
+AIM IHT portfolio managers tend to focus on better-established, larger, mature businesses.
 They should be more resilient and deliver growth but can be quite volatile.
 When you invest in an AIM portfolio you acquire shares in the underlying companies.